Think the Shasta County area is a summer only attraction? Well guess again.

 Like… hiking… biking… horseback riding are great ways to surround yourself in the lush forests at the base of Mt.
 Shasta.

 But here's a few more - not so well known - places you might enjoy.
 Like…

 Railroad Park Resort in Dunsmuir.
 Where you can leisurely explore the area.
 And then drift off to slumber land inside a restored railroad caboose.

-Yes… a collection of antique railway cabooses in Shasta County… that have been converted into individual cabins.
+Yes… a collection of antique railway cabooses in Shasta County… converted into individual cabins.

 These vintage railroad cars are a museum all on their own.

-Inside each antique car is an atmosphere steeped in nostalgia… antique hand tool, gauges, pictures, signal and other artifacts recall the glory days of railroading in the west and specifically the Dunsmuir and McCloud area.
+Inside each antique car is an atmosphere steeped in nostalgia… antique hand tools, gauges, pictures, signals and other artifacts recall the glory days of railroading in the west and specifically the Dunsmuir and McCloud area.

-Imagine the thought of sleeping in a caboose.
-And waking to the views of the Castle Crags.
+Imagine sleeping in a caboose and waking to the views of the Castle Crags.

-And the kids will LOVE splashing in the pool while you and your honey soak in the hot tub.
+The kids splashing in the pool while you and your honey soak in the hot tub.